bnaolu/rapid-response-team/brand-design-guide.md

 The PDF version of the brand had some outdated and sometimes confusing information.
 To remedy this, the team created new assets and content that better supports the brand.

-New guidance showing how to use the colors in ways that align with accessibility best practices was added in.
-It included a visual of color combinations for normal text and for bold text, as well as a section showing what colors to _never_ use together.
+- New guidance showing how to use the colors in ways that align with accessibility best practices was added in.

-New guidance on how to use Bixal's 'B' monogram was created as a template for social posts.
+- New guidance on how to use Bixal's 'B' monogram was created as a [template for social posts](https://www.figma.com/file/uSdGkDjy2OVLxlhp1NVzM4/Social-Media-Template?node-id=54%3A190).
 The template was made in Figma and includes a bleed guide with instructions, examples of various social posts, and downloadable frames that people can edit and post.

 A Bixal branded presentation came highly suggested from others at Bixal.
 So our guide includes presentation templates in both Powerpoint and Keynote.